Everything a Nurse Entrepreneur Needs To Know About Short-Tail vs. Long-Tail Keywords

 • Medical spa treatments — SV 390 and KD 40

-Now, I wouldn't say the search volume and keyword difficulty numbers here are terrible, and a newer website could definitely rank in these numbers.
+I wouldn't say the search volume and keyword difficulty numbers here are terrible, and a newer website could definitely rank in these numbers.

-However, specificity will help the search engine understand your content better, push it to a more aligned audience and help your audience find the answers they're really looking for.
+However, specificity will help the search engine understand your content better, push it to a more aligned audience, and help your audience find the answers they're really looking for.

-So, if we get a little more specific to target your audience's queries and search intent, your short-tail keywords will easily turn into long-tail keywords, and the numbers might look like this:
+If we get a little more specific to target your audience's queries and search intent, your short-tail keywords will easily turn into long-tail keywords, and the numbers might look like this:

 Revive med spa — SV 9,900 and KD 30